CLARIAH/pure3dx/docs/manual-admin.md

 can jump back and forth between **P** and **A** per project en per edition, provided that these things exist at both ends.

+### Logging in and out

+The **P** app does not require login, in fact, it does not have any facility to recognize (and remember) users.
+It is a readonly site, users cannot change data.

+The **A** app does not require login for its public parts, such as the home page and the visible projects and the published editions.
+But anyone who wants to do work on **A** must log in via a federated login.

+Admins can assign specific roles to users, by which they get the necessary permissions to perform specific tasks, such as organizing a project, editing or reviewing an edition.

+Logging out is a bit of a hassle: after pressing the logout button, nothing seems to happen.
+Only when you quit the browser, you are logged out, because then the browser forgets about the federated login.

 ## The general workflow

 The life cycle of an edition starts with somebody that wants to create an edition.